citrix/delivery-controller-sdk/docs/ADIdentity/Set-AcctDBConnection.md

 The service records the connection string and attempts to contact the specified database.
 If the database cannot initially be contacted the service retries the connection at intervals until contact with the database is successfully established.

-Is is not possible to set a new database connection string for the service if one is already recorded.
+It is not possible to set a new database connection string for the service if one is already recorded.
 The connection string must first be set to $null.
 This action causes the service to reset and return to its idle state, at which point a new connection string can be set.

 When a database connection string is successfully set for the service, a status of OK is returned by the cmdlet.
 If the database connection string is set to $null, a DBUnconfigured status is returned.